Mediatrix method for filamentation of objects in images: EXAMPLE OF APPLICATION: SIMULATED GRAVITATIONAL ARCS

-To perform the Mediatrix filamentation we used the function\\ \texttt{run\_mediatrix\_decomposition\_on\_stamp} from the \texttt{mediatrix\_decomposition} module in {\it SLtools}, which was developed to apply the method to an image matrix with one isolated arc.
-The points $(x_{ik},y_{ik})$ are shown for the tested arcs in Fig. 3.
-In order to avoid lines that do not intercept or are almost parallel to each other, the algorithm ignores combinations of $\vec{n}_i$ and $\vec{n}_k$ which are almost in the same direction, more specifically, we discard pairs with $|tan\theta_i-tan\theta_k|\leq 10^{-3}$, where $\theta_i$ and $\theta_k$ are the angles determined by $\vec{n}_i$ and $\vec{n}_k$ directions with respect to the $x$ axis.
-The center of the mass distribution that generated the the lensing effect, the lens center $C_l=(x_l,y_l)$ is given by \textit{AddArcs}.
-Although from gravitational lensing theory there is no need for the curvature center and the center of mass to coincide, they are usually close.
-We define the arc radius $R$ as the distance from the first Mediatrix filamentation point $M^1$ to $C_l$, so $R= |\overline{M^1 C_l}| $.
-The distance between $C_l$ and the measured centers of curvature $C_m$ or $C_a$ is $\Delta R_m$ and $\Delta R_a$ respectively.
-We present the results for $R_a$, $R_m$, discrepancy in $R$ using $R_a$, $R_m$, $L$, $L/W$ and curvature $R/L$ in Table \ref{table1} for the $3$ arcs.
+In Fig. \ref{ex03} we show the results of the Mediatrix method for $n=2$ on the 3 example objects mentioned above.
+The keydots are shown as black lozenge on the objects.
+We also show the lines spanned by the vectors $\vec{n}_i$ --- perpendicular to the lines connecting neighbouring keydots --- and their intersections, the points $(x_{ik},y_{ik})$, as cyan lozenge.
+In order to avoid lines that do not intercept or are almost parallel to each other, the algorithm ignores combinations of $\vec{n}_i$ and $\vec{n}_k$ that are closely aligned, more specifically, we discard pairs with $|\tan\theta_i-\tan\theta_k|\leq 10^{-3}$, where $\theta_i$ and $\theta_k$ are the angles determined by $\vec{n}_i$ and $\vec{n}_k$ with respect to the $x$ axis.
+From $(x_{ik},y_{ik})$ we define the mean and median center of curvature, $C_a$ and $C_m$, respectively, as described in the preceding section.